Hash table: Database indexing

 Hash tables may also be used as disk-based data structures and database indices (such as in dbm) although B-trees are more popular in these applications.

 Caches

 Hash tables can be used to implement caches, auxiliary data tables that are used to speed up the access to data that is primarily stored in slower media.
 In this application, hash collisions can be handled by discarding one of the two colliding entries—usually erasing the old item that is currently stored in the table and overwriting it with the new item, so every item in the table has a unique hash value.

 Sets

-Hash tables can be used in the implementation of set data structure, which can store unique values without any particular order; set is typically used in testing the membership of a value in the collection, rather than element retrieval.
+Hash tables can be used in the implementation of the set data structure, which can store unique values without any particular order; sets are typically used in testing the membership of a value in a collection, rather than element retrieval.
+Hash tables are used as sets by omitting the stored value for each key and merely tracking whether the key is present.

 Transposition table

-A transposition table to a complex Hash Table which stores information about each section that has been searched.
+Transposition tables, which store previously seen positions and associated evaluations in a search tree, such as a game tree, are typically implemented as hash tables.